 Some wildlife you may see along the way are bears (black and grizzly), bighorn sheep, mountain goats, elk, and moose (although moose are more common on an east coast Canada road trip).

 While it can be exciting to see a bear, it’s important to remember to not get close to them.
 You will often see visitors with their cars pulled over to take photos of bears.
 This is not safe.
 They may have their cubs nearby and can be very protective, so it’s best to maintain your distance.
 In general, bears like to avoid conflict and are usually calm.

-When on a Vancouver to Banff road trip, don’t bring to bring these items with you.
+When driving to Banff to Vancouver, don’t forget to bring these items with you:

 - Parks Canada Discovery Pass – This will get you unlimited admission for 12 months at over 80 parks across Canada.